STPSB District Handbook for Parents and Students

 Students found using, possessing and/or concealing a knife, a firearm, a weapon, which may discharge a projectile, or other dangerous instruments, which may cause bodily harm, shall be immediately suspended and recommended for expulsion.
 Police notification shall be made immediately.
 Students using, possessing and/or concealing any look-alike objects that may have the appearance of a weapon or dangerous instrument shall be immediately suspended from school and recommended for expulsion.

 A student may not harass, in any abusive manner, any student, staff member, or adult.
 Harassment may include unwanted sexual comments, continuous, discouraging and/or demeaning comments, threats, or abusive language.

-Bullying is defined as a pattern of one or more of the following:
+As defined by Act 861 of 2012, bullying is a pattern of one or more of the following:

--Written, electronic or verbal communications, including but not limited to calling names, threatening harm, taunting, malicious teasing, or spreading untrue rumor;
+• Written, electronic, or verbal communications, including, but not limited to calling names, threatening harm, taunting, malicious teasing, or spreading untrue rumors;

--electronic communication including but not limited to a communication or image transmitted by email, instant message, text message, blog, or social networking website through the use of a telephone, mobile phone, pager, computer, or other electronic devices;
+• Electronic communication including but is not limited to a communication or image transmitted by email, instant message, text message, blog, or social networking website through the use of a telephone, mobile phone, pager, computer, or other electronic device;

 Students are required to obey the directions of their teachers and other school personnel.
 Students may not be disrespectful or abusive to teachers or school personnel and are absolutely prohibited from using obscene or abusive language or any form of physical violence or threat towards teachers or other school personnel.